AmirMK/scence-to-style/README.md

 # Project Setup Instructions

+You need to have a GCP account in which the image generation model is activated.
+(Refer to this link: https://cloud.google.com/vertex-ai/generative-ai/docs/image/overview)

 1. **Create a Workbench Instance**
    Set up a Workbench instance with Python 3 as the environment.